History of the College

 Chattahoochee Tech logo

-The evolution of Chattahoochee Tech over the past 60 years has been grounded in dynamic enrollment for programs of study designed to meet Georgia’s workforce needs.
+For over 60 years, Chattahoochee Tech’s growth has been driven by strong enrollment in programs of study designed to meet the evolving needs of the local workforce.
 To help accommodate growing student enrollment in its early years, the college added classroom space at the Marietta Campus.
 The college then established additional campus locations in South Cobb, Paulding County, and East Cobb.
 The college’s South Cobb Campus opened in 1995 followed the next year by the opening of the Chattahoochee Tech Paulding Campus.
 In 2000, the college opened its Mountain View Campus in East Cobb.
 Between 1987 and 2000, the college was known as Chattahoochee Technical Institute until the Georgia Legislature converted the names of all accredited technical institutes to technical colleges.

-A Unit of the Technical College System of Georgia (TCSG), Chattahoochee Tech is now the largest technical college in the state.
+A Unit of the Technical College System of Georgia (TCSG), Chattahoochee Tech now has nine campus locations serving some of the most dynamic counties in the state.
 In addition to the Chattahoochee Tech campuses in Bartow, Cobb, Paulding and Pickens counties, there are two campuses in Cherokee county.
 One of these campuses is located in the heart of downtown Woodstock, and the other one is in Canton.
-An additional Chattahoochee Tech campus is currently under construction in Paulding County for the college’s $35 million Aviation Training Academy.
+The newest Chattahoochee Tech campus is the Aviation Training Academy, which opened in 2024 in Paulding County.

 News and Updates